End of Juanita

 On View: American Art Galleries, 5th Floor, Beyond Borders and Boundaries, 20th and 21st Centuries

-Here, Yasuo Kuniyoshi takes on a subject typical of his later career: still lifes.
-He named the pitcher depicted in this painting Juanita after purchasing it in Mexico on his honeymoon.
+In this work, Yasuo Kuniyoshi takes on a subject typical of his later career: the still life.
+He named the pitcher depicted in this painting “Juanita” after purchasing it in Mexico on his honeymoon.

 Born in Japan, Kuniyoshi moved to California as a teenager.
 After studying in Los Angeles, he settled in New York.
-There, he was influenced by European modernist styles that his artist friends were exploring and by Japanese design and iconography, seen here in the monochromatic and flattened composition.
-Though labeled an “enemy alien” after the attack on Pearl Harbor in 1941, Kuniyoshi remained pro-American and even designed posters for the Office of War Information.
+There, he was influenced by European modernist styles that his artist friends were exploring, as well as by Japanese design and iconography, reflected in this monochromatic and flattened composition.
+Though he was labeled an “enemy alien” after the attack on Pearl Harbor in 1941, like many other Japanese Americans, Kuniyoshi remained pro-American and even designed posters for the Office of War Information.

 Oil on canvas